Travis CI consulting and hands-on support

 What is Travis CI?

 Travis CI is a hosted continuous integration and delivery (CI/CD) service that automates building, testing, and deploying software projects connected to GitHub or Bitbucket repositories.
-It is commonly used by open-source maintainers and product teams that want fast feedback on pull requests and consistent checks before merging changes.
-By running predefined pipelines on each commit, Travis CI helps reduce manual testing effort and catches issues early in the development workflow.
+It is commonly used by open-source maintainers and product teams that want fast feedback on pull requests and consistent checks before merging changes, helping reduce manual effort and catch regressions earlier in the development cycle.

-- Automated builds and test runs triggered by commits and pull requests
+- Automatic builds and test runs triggered by commits and pull requests

-- Integration with common package managers and deployment targets
+- Integrations with common languages, package managers, and deployment targets

 Why use Travis CI?